-Apple asking the government for help in its fight against jailbreaking?Alex Wagner - Senior News Editor
+Apple asking the government for help in its fight against jailbreaking?Alex Wagner - Deputy Managing Editor, News Desk

 Last July, we saw the Library of Congress add an exception to the Digital Millennium Copyright Act that made jailbreaking iOS devices legal.
 Apple, obviously not happy about the decision, said that even though jailbreaking was legal, it would still void a product's warranty.
 Six months later, Apple still hasn't given up on the jailbreaking fight, as a new report claims that the company has turned to the federal government to help curb the practice.
 In a statement to the U.S. Copyright Office, Apple said that the process of jailbreaking infringes on their copyrighted bootloader and OS.
 Their full claim is as follows:

 "Current jailbreak technologies now in widespread use utilize unauthorized modifications to the copyrighted bootloader and operating system, resulting in the infringement of the copyrights in those programs.”